Convergence of Stochastic Gradient Langevin Dynamics in the Lazy Training Regime: Applicability Proofs for Shallow Neural Networks

 where $\sigma=\tanh$ is Lipschitz continuous with respect to $\omega$. \end{proposition} \begin{proof} The derivative of $\phi$ with respect to $\omega_{i}$ is given by

 We know that the derivative of $\tanh$ is Lipschitz continuous.
 It follows that

-which proves the Lipschitz continuity. \end{proof} The only requirement that still needs to be proven, to apply our results to the given example, is the curvature Assumption \ref{assumption:combined}. \begin{proposition}[Curvature of parameter-loss-mapping] There exist parameters $\alpha,\eta_\alpha>0$ such that $\nabla^2_\omega(R(\alpha h(\omega)))\preceq \frac{\alpha^2}{\eta_\alpha} Id$. \end{proposition} \begin{proof} To prove this property, we need to calculate the Hessian of the mapping $\omega \mapsto R(\alpha h(\omega))$ and then determine the maximum eigenvalue of the Hessian.
+which proves the Lipschitz continuity. \end{proof} The only requirement, that still needs to be proven is Assumption \ref{assumption:combined}.
+In order to do this, we will split the proof in two parts.
+First we will prove the following helpful lemma. \begin{lemma} [Curvature of parameter-loss-mapping] There exist parameters $\alpha,\eta_\alpha>0$ such that $\nabla^2_\omega(R(\alpha h(\omega)))\preceq \frac{\alpha^2}{\eta_\alpha} Id$. \end{lemma} \begin{proof} To prove this property, we need to calculate the Hessian of the mapping $\omega \mapsto R(\alpha h(\omega))$ and then determine the maximum eigenvalue of the Hessian.
 To do this, we will first decompose the Hessian into different parts, and then write the eigenvalues of the components using block-submatrices.
 The gradient of the above function is given by

 where

 Using this notation, we can write the Hessian as

 which implies that